EmreGUNDOGAN/emreGUNDOGAN/README.md

-Hi 👋 My name is Emre GÜNDOĞAN
+Hi 👋 Its me!
+Emre GÜNDOĞAN
 ==============================

 I'm a self-thougth Junior Frontend Developer